 - Cancel unneeded accounts and services: When you look at your monthly spending you’ll likely find that you’re paying for accounts or services that you’re no longer using.
 Cancel unneeded services and you won’t need to worry about setting up automatic bill pay for those services.

-- Track spending and setup a budget: In order to automate your finances, you’ll need to know just where the money is going, and how much you’ll need to have available every month.
-Setup a budget using a software like YNAB, Tiller Money. or Mint.
+- Track spending and set up a budget: In order to automate your finances, you’ll need to know just where the money is going, and how much you’ll need to have available every month.
+Set up a budget using software like YNAB, Tiller Money. or Mint.

 Automate Your Budget

 Once you’ve consolidated your accounts, and pared down the services you’re using, it’s time to set up a budget.
-Luckily there are plenty of software out there that can help you to automate the process of setting up and maintaining a budget.
+Luckily there is plenty of software out there that can help you to automate the process of setting up and maintaining a budget.
 My favorite is You Need A Budget (YNAB) (Get a $6 discount through my link).

 With YNAB you set up a monthly budget for your household where every penny is allocated to either a giving, saving, or spending category.
 To do this you’ll track your spending for a month or two and see where the money is going.
 You’ll find out how much you’ll need from month to month, as well as find out which categories you’re overspending on so you can work on cutting back on those areas.

 Once you’ve set up a reasonable budget where all money is allocated, your budget will then essentially be automated every month.
 You can either download your transactions from your banks or just enter transactions into the desktop software or mobile app as they happen.
 YNAB will then give you regular reports on how you’re doing on your budget.
 It’s a great way to automate a zero-based budget.